How to Build an Easy Jigsaw Cutting Station (With Plans & Video)

 How to use a Jigsaw Cutting Station

-1. Clamp the jigsaw cutting station to a workbench
+Clamp the cutting station to your workbench so it doesn’t move.

-3. Insert the workpiece between the jigsaw guide track and the table
+Place the board between the jigsaw guide track and the cutting fence.

 Jigsaw Cutting Station | Jigsaw Crosscut Sled - using a jigsaw guide rail